Rodrigue Tremblay: Biography

-Rodrigue Tremblay was elected a member of the National Assembly of Quebec for the Montreal riding of Gouin in the 1976 Quebec election as candidate of the Parti Québécois.
+Tremblay was elected a member of the National Assembly of Quebec for the Montreal riding of Gouin in the 1976 Quebec election as candidate of the Parti Québécois.
 He served as Minister of Industry and Trade in the Government of Quebec, from 1976 to 1979.
 He sponsored the sale of wine in Quebec's 12,000 private grocery stores.
 He resigned from the Lévesque Cabinet on September 19, 1979.
 He resumed his academic career on April 15, 1981.